Sri Lanka montane rain forests: Threats and conservation

 The 15 years from 1990 to 2005 Sri Lanka showed one of the highest deforestation rates of primary forests in the world.
 During that period almost 18 percent of Sri Lanka's forest cover was lost, while the deforestation rate also accelerated.
 The fauna of Sri Lanka also threatened.
 A survey done in 2005 found 17 of Sri Lanka's frogs have become extinct in the past decade and another 11 species face imminent threat of extinction.
 From 1820 large scale forest cleared for coffee plantations and later for tea in the montane forests.
 The remnant patches of forest corridors logged for agriculture crops.
 The illicit mining of gems happen even in restricted areas.

 The reason for the dying back of montane forest is attributed toxicity of soil.
 The Knuckles range face a different threat.
 Cultivation of spices especially cardamom at large scale threatens clearing of the forest.

 Invasive exotic plant species such as Mist Flower (Ageratina riparia), Purple Plague (Miconia calvescens), Blue Star (Aristea ecklonii) and Coster's Curse (Clidemia hirta) that increasingly spread into otherwise well protected mountain forest areas and crowd away the native Sri Lankan flora are a major threat, if not the largest one, to Sri Lankan montane rain forest flora and fauna.

-Currently the ecoregion is being protected by five protected areas.
-Those protected areas together accounts only 457 km^{2} of area.
+Currently the ecoregion is being protected by six protected areas.
+Those protected areas together accounts only 561.061 km^{2} of area.
 These protected areas are;